Function Tools

 - We pass the user's name as the dependency, to keep things simple we use just the name as a string as the dependency.

 - This tool doesn't need any context, it just returns a random number.
-You could probably use a dynamic system prompt in this case.
+You could probably use dynamic instructions in this case.

 - This tool needs the player's name, so it uses